without question and beyond doubt

 incoherent sounds of lamentation and regret; wailings inexpressibly sorrowful and self-accusatory.

-freedom from activity (work or strain or responsibility)
+freedom from activity

 And being, from the emotion he had undergone, or the fatigues of the day, or his glimpse of the Invisible World, or the dull conversation of the Ghost, or the lateness of the hour, much in need of